princespaghetti/actionhero/README.md

 As discussed in the above post ``export AWS_CSM_ENABLED=true`` must be run in the shell or set in a profile where the tool using the SDK will be run.
 For example if you're using terraform it would need to be exported in the shell that the plan/apply would be run from

+The environment variable ``AWS_CSM_PORT`` can also be used to override the port CSM actions are sent to, and what port Action Hero listens on.
+This would need to be exported in both shells if used.

+## Installation

+Binaries are available from the [releases](https://github.com/princespaghetti/actionhero/releases) page

 ## Running Action Hero

 In a seperate terminal from where you are using the SDK run the binary